Martha-Irhirhi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. 4-empty is a script that creates an empty file called hello

 6. 5-execte is a script that adds execute permission to the file hello

+7. 6-multiple_permissions is a script that adds execute permission to the owner and group ower, and read permission to others, to the file hello.